What Is the Most Common Abuse in Philadelphia Nursing Homes?

 To safeguard your loved one’s rights and well-being, it’s essential to act right away if you suspect a nursing home resident is suffering abuse and neglect at a Philadelphia nursing home.
 The steps you should take are as follows:

-• Inform the Nursing Home Management About the Suspected Abuse: It’s crucial to formally express your worries to the nursing home’s administration.
+• Inform the Nursing Home Management: It’s crucial to formally express your worries to the nursing home’s administration.
 Any claims of abuse or neglect must be looked into and dealt with by them in accordance with the law.

 • Contact Local Authorities: Call local law enforcement or the Pennsylvania Department of Aging’s Elder Abuse Hotline at 1-800-490-8505 if the nursing facility fails to take necessary action or if the abuse is serious.
 They can open an inquiry and take the required actions to protect your loved one’s safety.

-If necessary, bring a legal against the facility if your loved one has been harmed as a result of abuse or neglect at a nursing home.
+If necessary, bring a legal complaint against the facility if your loved one has been harmed as a result of abuse or neglect at a nursing home.
 This can offer financial support for lost wages, suffering, and other losses.
 You can get assistance from your lawyer during this process.
+At Munley Law, our Philadelphia personal injury lawyers have secured numerous multi-million-dollar client victories since 1959, helping victims of abuse get their lives back on track.

 Keep in mind that abuse in nursing homes is a serious problem that should never be disregarded.
 By taking these actions, you may contribute to ensuring both the safety of your loved one and the accountability of those responsible.